 I've written a few articles about Pennsylvania and Wisconsin myself.

-All right, so look let me go back to Greg, even though the Supreme Court yesterday they they turned down the Pennsylvania case, which I thought was a very strong constitutional case, which should be something I would I would believe of great importance that the Supreme Court would prioritize and take up, and that being, of course, the state legislature and and basically going against the statutory legal language within the Constitution, which would have taken a constitutional amendment to uh accomplish if the Constitution were followed.
+Even though the Supreme Court yesterday, they turned down the Pennsylvania case, which I thought was a very strong constitutional case, which should be something I would believe of great importance that the Supreme Court would prioritize and take up.

 But that's my only guess, and I think it's a weak answer.

-And their claim here, and it's well hang on, but it's outcome d these four states would be outcome determinative in the election.
+These four states would be outcome determinative in the election.

 You're absolutely right, Sean.

-And Texas is is presenting that argument.
+And Texas is presenting that argument.

-They are saying that the constitutional rights of our citizens in Texas have been uh violated by other states that have not followed constitutional rules and laws that they set for the election.
+They are saying that the constitutional rights of our citizens in Texas have been violated by other states that have not followed constitutional rules and laws that they set for the election.

-And so they've been injured.
+So they've been injured.

-And I you know, as a lawyer, I think that's a really great argument.
+And I, you know, as a lawyer, I think that's a really great argument.

-They try to avoid getting involved in politically oriented cases, and they are still stinging from the Gore versus Bush 2000 uh election contest, which I covered down in Florida for 37 long days and all the way up to the U.S. Supreme Court.
+And they are still stinging from the Gore versus Bush 2000 election contest, which I covered down in Florida for 37 long days and all the way up to the U.S. Supreme Court.

 And they will do anything to avoid getting involved in this.